macdougt/ML-Notes/README.md

 |Leaky ReLU|f(x) = x, if x > 0 and 0.01x otherwise|

 [Calculating Number of Parameters in a LSTM Unit & Layer](https://medium.com/@priyadarshi.cse/calculating-number-of-parameters-in-a-lstm-unit-layer-7e491978e1e4)

+### GAN (Generative Adversarial Network

+A GAN is comprised of 2 models (a discriminator and a generator)

+A generator takes input in the form of a vector of random numbers (called latent space) and generates an output (e.g. an image).

+Convolution networks downsample an image to a set of features.
+The generator will do the opposite and upsample from a set of features to generate an image.
+Keras exposes the Conv2DTranspose layer to help with this task.
+Both the Conv2D (used in convolution) and Conv2DTranspose layers use the strides parameter as contraction and expansion factor in their tranformation.